mongodb/terraform-provider-mongodbatlas/website/docs/d/global_cluster_config.html.markdown

 * `collection` -	(Required) The name of the collection associated with the managed namespace.
 * `custom_shard_key` - (Required)	The custom shard key for the collection.
 Global Clusters require a compound shard key consisting of a location field and a user-selected second key, the custom shard key.
 * `db` - (Required) The name of the database containing the collection.
+* `is_custom_shard_key_hashed` - (Optional) Flag that specifies whether the custom shard key for the collection is [hashed](https://docs.mongodb.com/manual/reference/method/sh.shardCollection/#hashed-shard-keys).
+If omitted, defaults to `false`.
+If `false`, Atlas uses [ranged sharding](https://docs.mongodb.com/manual/core/ranged-sharding/).
+This is only available for Atlas clusters with MongoDB v4.4 and later.
+* `is_shard_key_unique` - (Optional) Flag that specifies whether the underlying index enforces a unique constraint.
+If omitted, defaults to false.
+You cannot specify true when using [hashed shard keys](https://docs.mongodb.com/manual/core/hashed-sharding/#std-label-sharding-hashed).

 See detailed information for arguments and attributes: [MongoDB API Global Clusters](https://docs.atlas.mongodb.com/reference/api/global-clusters/)